KQM-git/TCL/docs/combat-mechanics/poise.md

 #### Poise damage can change depending on the character's status.

-> The poise damage of Xiao's plunges increases after activating his burst.
+> The poise damage of Xiao's plunges increases after activating his Burst.

 #### Large level differences can reduce poise damage.

 > A low-level Kaeya can't knock back a level 89 Cicin Mage with his E, but a level 50 Kaeya can.

-#### Poise damage can stack when petrified by Zhongli’s burst, but not when frozen.
+#### Poise damage can stack when petrified by Zhongli’s Burst, but not when Frozen.

 ## The Vulnerable Status